alelievr/Modern-Rendering-Introduction/MatricesAndTransformations.md

 Like the name implies, this projection gives perspective to the scene, this is the most familiar type of projection because we're used to see the world with perspective, that's what allows us to evaluate distances.

-The perspective projection depends on the field of view, near and far plane, exactly like our simple camera from the previous chapiter.
+The perspective projection depends on the field of view, near and far plane, exactly like our simple camera from the previous chapter.
 The wider the field of view, the more objects you can see, but at the cost of deformation, it's a bit like looking at a curved mirror, it can allow you to view more than a flat mirror but with a distorted image.
 These 3 parameters form a frustum shape, if a point is within this space then it's visible.

 To build the perspective matrix, it's actually important to know what we want as a result after multiplying our positions with this matrix so let's talk a bit about HCLIP space first.